danielabar/css-animate-tuts/README.md

 Place images in html in stacking order, furthest away from camera first.
 Give each image an id so it can be accessed in css for animation.

+### Animation Technique

+Move parts "in place" with rotation from left to right, while background image moves across, to give illusion of front image "walking".